ryandhasgit/Comedy/Drafts/I Need Vaccines Draft 3.md

 And holes: very bad for the head, especially mine.

 Listen, I get that you're curious what's inside the skull of healthy genius and looks and talks like a totally normal human.
 And you’re probably so loaded up on antidepressants, you’re itching to see his melon scrambled a la Gallegher.
-Would it be morbid, horrendous, and emblematic of the
+But I assure you, no matter how funny it is to joke about it, it would be morbid, horrendous, and emblematic of the ever-worsening political division that seems to sink further and further into chaos—even if it would be a ltitle funny.
+But I assure you, no matter how right that broken clock may be,  someone just as Draconian will wind up taking my place.
+So let me get back to doing the kind of hard work that will affix me in the annals of history and follow in the footsteps of my great

 .  what's inside.
 But it’s not like there’s a limited edition Happy Meal toy in there.